amaryllis-rosienne/amaryllis-rosienne.github.io/README.md

-# eureia
+# eureia reality continuum
 ## by emily 'amaryllis' rosienne
-_a worldbuilding project_

-this repository will eventually house an interactive atlas pertaining to the fictional world of eureia.
+formally a worldbuilding project simply known as eureia, now extended to be the motherverse of all my worldbuilding projects.